I recently noticed on my blog that sometimes the CSS hover transitions for font-size, border-color, and

 <!-- more elements -->

-Next we write a SCSS rule (you could also just use CSS here but I preferred SCSS for cleaning the rule up a bit) that ensures that all elements beneath the class above have their transitions disabled.
-And for extra assurance drop an !important
+</html>Next we write a SCSS rule (you could also just use CSS here but I preferred SCSS for cleaning the rule up a bit) that ensures that all elements beneath the class above have their transitions disabled.
+And for extra assurance drop an !important on them. !important just means that we really, really want this value to be used over other inherited rules.

 // Note the * after the class name.
 This just selects everything after the initial